surminus/surminus.com/content/blog/why-you-should-write-a-cli-tool-for-your-org.md

    and branch (I used the [go-git library](https://github.com/go-git/go-git) for this)
 * Craft a link to the branch in CI
-* Open a browser to the job
+* Open a browser to the job (using the [open](https://github.com/skratchdot/open-golang) library)

-I also included a couple of subcommands, "list" and "console" that output the history of jobs and console output of the last job respectively.
+I also included a couple of subcommands, "list" and "console" that output the history of jobs and console output of the job respectively.

 It didn't take me long to write, but I had overwhelmingly positive feedback that it made engineers lives much easier by saving that mental workload of